mtp13/prayers-site/_mysteries/luminous_mysteries.md

 **Scripture:** Mark 1:15

-> And saying: The time is accomplished, and the kingdom of God is at hand: repent,
+> “This is the time of fulfillment.
+The kingdom of God is at hand.
+Repent, and
-> and believe the gospel.
+> believe in the gospel.”

 **Additional Scripture:** Luke 4:18-19

-> The Spirit of the Lord is upon me.
-Wherefore he hath anointed me to preach
+> “The Spirit of the Lord is upon me, because he has anointed me to bring glad
-> the gospel to the poor, he hath sent me to heal the contrite of heart, To
+> tidings to the poor.
+He has sent me to proclaim liberty to captives and
-> preach deliverance to the captives, and sight to the blind, to set at liberty
+> recovery of sight to the blind, to let the oppressed go free, and to proclaim
-> them that are bruised, to preach the acceptable year of the Lord, and the
-> day of reward.
+> a year acceptable to the Lord.”

 **Meditation:** Jesus announces the Good News and calls all people to repentance.
 He heals the sick and forgives sinners.